thunderrabbit/robnugen-journal-entries/2015/04/04finished-bejeweled-tutorial.md

 Now I'm going to take a nap because I'm fasting today, and will head out to Japanese class at 6pm or so.

+## 19:10

+Nice nap, though I'm going to be a bit late to the lesson.
+(I'm on the train now.)

+## 22:10

+Hmm.
+Can't find any hits in offline docs for "sleep" "pause" "wait" to do what I want.. slow this game down!